SpaxscE/lvs_base/zzz_readme_function_list_tournament.txt

 hook.Add( "LVS.PlayerVehicleClassAllowed", "any_name_you_want", function( ply, class )

-	if class == "lvs_wheeldrive_montreal" then return false end -- this will hide the montreal from the buylist for this specific player and prevent it from being spawned
+	if class == "lvs_wheeldrive_montreal" then return false end -- this will hide the montreal from the buylist and prevent it from being spawned

 end)